Brady–Belichick era: 2018: Sixth Super Bowl victory

 The Patriots drew much criticism in 2018 after losing to the Jacksonville Jaguars and the winless Detroit Lions in the first three weeks; both teams ended below a .500 winning percentage for the season.
 The Patriots bounced back with a string of wins, including a Sunday Night thriller at home against the undefeated Kansas City Chiefs, who were led by young quarterback Patrick Mahomes; Mahomes threw over 5,000 yards and 50 touchdowns for the season and won the NFL MVP award.

 In Week 14 against the Miami Dolphins, the Patriots led with 7 seconds left in the game.
 On the last play, Dolphins quarterback Ryan Tannehill passed the ball to Kenny Stills, who lateraled the ball to DeVante Parker, who in turn tossed the ball to Kenyan Drake.
 Drake then ran the remaining 53 yards for the touchdown with no time on the clock, immortalizing the play in NFL lore as the Miracle in Miami.

-For the first time in almost a decade, the Patriots finished the season with more than four losses, at 11–5, but secured the AFC East for a record 10th consecutive time (an NFL record and tying the Atlanta Braves for most consecutive playoff berths) and the AFC's second seed, behind the 12–4 Chiefs.
+For the first time in almost a decade, the Patriots finished the season with more than four losses, at 11–5, but secured the AFC East for a record 10th consecutive time and the AFC's second seed, behind the 12–4 Chiefs.
 After handily defeating the Los Angeles Chargers by a score of 41–28 in the Divisional round, the Patriots faced Mahomes and the vaunted Chiefs offense in the AFC Championship Game.
-After leading 14–0 at halftime, the Patriots fought a comeback by the Chiefs and forced the game to overtime at 31-31.
+After leading 14–0 at halftime, the Patriots fought a comeback by the Chiefs and forced the game to overtime at 31–31.
 On the first drive of OT the Patriots quickly moved downfield through critical third down completions to Julian Edelman and Rob Gronkowski, setting up a touchdown run by Rex Burkhead.
 Belichick and Brady earned their third straight trip to the Super Bowl and their ninth overall, more than any other coach/quarterback duo.

 In Super Bowl LIII, the Patriots' stiff defense held the high-scoring Los Angeles Rams offense to three points all game, sacking quarterback Jared Goff four times, intercepting him once, and allowing only a 57.6 passer rating.
 The Patriots' offense started slow, with Brady throwing an early interception.
 They came back late in the fourth quarter, with Brady lobbing a 29-yard pass to Gronkowski, capped by a two-yard touchdown run by rookie Sony Michel.
 On the Patriots' next drive, kicker Stephen Gostkowski cemented the win, 13–3.
 It is the lowest-scoring Super Bowl ever, and Brady and Belichick's sixth and final Super Bowl win together.